techidaily/site-phone-solutions/source/_posts/easy-steps-to-recover-deleted-videos-from-infinix-note-30-vip-by-fonelab-android-recover-video.md

 </div>
 <div class="tpl-content-sub-paragraph-content">
   <p>
     This kind of situation will bring video loss to users if no updated backup available.
 In such circumstance, you are required to opt for video recovery solutions to recover deleted video from Infinix Note 30 VIP.
-So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
+So it's important to perform <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a> as soon as possible once video loss happens.
   </p>
 </div>
 </div>
 <div class="atpl-post-description-part-3">
 <div class="tpl-content-sub-paragraph-normal">
     <p>
-        In order to get back deleted videos on Infinix Note 30 VIP no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" target="_blank" rel="noopener"><strong>Android Data Recovery</strong></a>.
+        In order to get back deleted videos on Infinix Note 30 VIP no backup, what you need is the help from a professional data recovery tool – <a href="https://tools.techidaily.com/aiseesoft-android-data-recovery/" ><strong>Android Data Recovery</strong></a>.
 Android Data Recovery is an expert on videos recovery of Android devices including Infinix Note 30 VIP, which allows Android users to retrieve, store and preview all videos from your Infinix Note 30 VIP or other devices on the computer in four simple devices.
 This powerful recovery tool will make sure you won’t lose any lost content, and it is easy to use.
     </p>
 </div>
 </div>